heyitsbench/custom-race-ac-12_6_21/README.md

 Both races I believe had their skeleton (The model that their corpse is replaced by upon resurrecting) use the stand-in blue-white grid box as well and were missing most if not all emotes and voice lines.
 I felt that the level stats could be taken from Mists of Pandaria without issue since I didn't have a Cata server on hand and the human warrior I compared between MoP and WotLK were the same.

 The DBC files included are likely a mix of what was provided by AzerothCore (I believe an enGB client if it makes a difference) and my own enUS client, with plenty of meshing of the two if that could cause any confusion.

+Recent work on this project is now being released here: https://github.com/benjymansy123/mod-worgoblin